 - Underwear x 9 – I brought 2 Exofficio bikini briefs for active days and cotton underwear for the rest.
 Jacob only brought 3 ExOfficio Boxer Briefs, which you can wash and it quick dries.

 - Swim Suit – This is for if you’re planning to soak in the Blue Lagoon or any geothermal pool.
 Don’t make the same mistake as me!
 I was so preoccupied with making sure I would stay warm that I completely forgot about it even after making a note for myself.
 I ended up picking one up at Target during our Atlanta layover.

 SHOES & ACCESSORIES

-- Winter Boots – We both wore Ahnus.
+- Winter Boots – These are our current favorite hiking boots.
 They both were really comfortable during the day, but our toes did get cold while we were hunting down the Northern Lights even with two layers of socks and toe warmers.
 None of us had the right combination of gear to escape the cold.
 It was in the 20s F (-6 deg C), but our toes were even colder standing in the snow for hours at a time.

 - Casual Shoes – these are waterproof!